 One of the best ways to see Phuket’s West Coast is to tour it in a rented car.
 This gives you the option of stopping exactly where and when you want and for you to stay exactly as long as you wish at differing locations.

-Heading north, after a one-kilometre dip and rise in the road, you’ll come to another smaller viewpoint.
+Heading north, after a 1-kilometre dip and rise in the road, you’ll come to another smaller viewpoint.
 This commands a breathtaking view of beautiful Nai Harn Beach.
 No doubt you’ll feel a bit like Don Quixote as you’ll be standing in front several huge white windmills.
-FYI this is one of Thailand’s windiest spots and these lofty machines generate power for the area’s electrical needs.
-Down below, beachside development at Nai Harn is minimal due to the fact that the local Buddhist temple owns most of the land so you might want to take a quiet stroll along this lovely 800-metre beach.
+This is one of Thailand’s windiest spots and these lofty machines generate power for the area’s electrical needs.
+Down below, the beachside development at Nai Harn is minimal due to the fact that the local Buddhist temple owns most of the land so you might want to take a quiet stroll along this lovely 800-metre beach.

 On the road again, through Nai Harn Village, hang a left turn and follow the sign up the hill towards Kata Beach.
-At the top of the hill you’ll come across yet another viewpoint.
+At the top of the hill, you’ll come across yet another viewpoint.
 The view from here will also seem strangely familiar as it one of Phuket’s most well-recognisable outlooks.
 Here, you can gaze north and take in the triple vista of Kata, Karon and Patong beaches.
 Warning: If you can see over the lip of the hill down to Kata Noi Beach you’ve leaned over too far and are now in grave danger of killing yourself.
 Get back behind the railings.
-Now!
 There are elephant camps on this hill so keep your eyes peeled for their calling cards.
 They could cause a nasty skid…

 Discover some of the marvellous islands surrounding Phuket.
 There are many options – here are just a few you can choose from for your Day Two activities.